iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 }
 ```

-This particular plugin can also take _its own_ plugins via `plugins` option.
-I've left it blank for now but included it anyway because you will almost certainly want to add some plugins later.
+This particular plugin can also take _its own_ plugins via the `plugins` option.
+I've left it empty but this is where you can add things like syntax highlighting or auto-linking of headers.
+Here's the current list: https://www.npmjs.com/search?q=gatsby-remark

 Save and restart your dev server, then go into GraphiQL and try out the new `allMarkdownRemark` field: